emacsmirror/el-secretario/README.md

 ### Relevant variables

--   `el-secretario-space-increment-percentage`
+-   `el-secretario-org-space-increment-percentage`

 <a id="orgd9a938a"></a>

 ### Relevant functions

--   `el-secretario-space-reschedule`
+-   `el-secretario-org-space-reschedule`
--   `el-secretario-space-schedule-and-reset`
+-   `el-secretario-org-space-schedule-and-reset`
--   `el-secretario-space-compare-le`
+-   `el-secretario-org-space-compare-le`

     Passing this function as a comparison function to `make-el-secretario-source` will ensure that you review your items sorted so that the earliest scheduled